 - 6.1 Minor changes to the goods.
 We may change the goods:

-- (a) to reflect changes in relevant laws and regulatory requirements and
+- (a) to reflect changes in relevant laws and regulatory requirements and/or

-- (b) to implement minor technical adjustments and improvements, for example to address a security threat.
+- (b) to implement minor technical adjustments and improvements, for example to address a safety concern.
 These changes will not affect your use of the goods OR diminish its quality.

 7. PROVIDING THE GOODS